Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Some Achievable Spectral Efficiencies Using the NFT

 Again, since the real part of the eigenvalues is not modulated, signals do not suffer from major temporal or spectral broadening.

 \begin{remark} Note that modulating the eigenvalues includes only the amplitude information (similarly to $M$-ary frequency-shift-keying).
 To excite the other half of the degrees-of-freedom representing the phase, discrete spectral amplitudes should also be considered.
-While $|\tilde{q}(\lambda_j)|$ may be noisy, the phase $\angle \tilde{q}(\lambda_j)$ or a function of $\left\{\tilde{q}(\lambda_j)\right\}_{j=1}^{j=N}$ can be investigated for this purpose.
-Note however that the asymptotic behavior of the spectral efficiency can be obtained, within a constant factor, by considering the eigenvalues alone. \end{remark}
+While $|\tilde{q}(\lambda_j)|$ may be noisy, the phase $\angle \tilde{q}(\lambda_j)$ or a function of $\left\{\tilde{q}(\lambda_j)\right\}_{j=1}^{j=N}$ can be investigated for this purpose. \end{remark}